yretenai/yretenai/README.md

-Hello, I am Ada!
-I'm a **C#, and Swift** software engineer.
-I specialize in reverse engineering and data pipelines, but I also do 3D modeling and game design!
+A **C#, and Swift** software engineer.
+Specializing in reverse engineering games and constructing data pipelines, but also dabbling in 3D modeling and game design!

 Ad Astra.

 🏳️‍⚧️ Trans rights are human rights.

 GPG: